-Yieldstreet is an online platform that provides individual investors access to alternative investments.
-For decades, private alternative investments have been limited to institutions and ultra-wealthy investors.
+Yieldstreet is an online platform that provides individual investors access to various alternative investments including real estate, art, private credit, and other non-traditional assets.
+That in and of itself is fairly revolutionary — for decades, private alternative investments like these have been limited to institutions and ultra-wealthy investors.

-Now you can diversify with offerings in art, private equity, shipping vessels, and crypto with ease.
+Now you can diversify with the aforementioned offerings and more with ease.

-This Yieldstreet review will dive deep into how it works, pros and cons, and the costs to help you make the best decision.
+But … Is Yieldstreet any good?
+Is it a good fit for you?
+In this Yieldstreet review, I’ll dive deep into how it works, pros and cons, management fees, minimum investment, and more to help you make the best decision.

 Is Yieldstreet Legit?